-- advise you on your redress options; - make an application to the Board on your behalf; - research your case to determine if you need additional supporting evidence, medical reports, or other documentation; - help you prepare for your hearing; and - present your case to Board Members at your hearing.
+- advise you on your options; - make an application to the Board on your behalf;

+- research your case to determine if you need additional supporting evidence, medical reports, or other documentation; - help you prepare for your hearing; and - present your case to Board Members at your hearing.

-If you would like to hire a private representative at your own cost or self-represent, you must notify the Board in writing.
+If you would like to hire a private representative at your own cost, or you would like to represent yourself, you must notify the Board in writing.